nuxt-community/auth-module/docs/content/en/schemes/local.md

 ### `user`

 Here you configure the user options.
+Note that these options should be set in local.user and _not_ in the user endpoints options (local.endpoints.user).
+Refer to the example above for further clarification.

 #### `property`